 Dairy-Free Banana Date Almond Smoothie for First Trimester Digestion

-This Dairy-Free Banana Date Almond Smoothie became my quiet fix during those early pregnancy mornings when my digestion felt heavy and stuck.
+This Dairy-Free Banana Date Almond Smoothie became my quiet fix during early pregnancy mornings when my digestion felt heavy and stuck.

 I wanted something comforting that wouldn't make me feel more sluggish.
 Something that helped me manage the fatigue of it all...
 And Medjool dates became my best friends.